BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 # Creating a new wallet

 First, bitcoin [wallets]({{ 'guide/glossary/#wallet' | relative_url }}) are not analogous to their namesakes.
 Physical wallets are places to store physical currency, credit cards, IDs, and so on.
 Bitcoin wallets don't store bitcoin.
+However, the [self custodial]({{ 'guide/glossary/#self-custody' | relative_url }})  nature of bitcoin wallets give users full control of what they do with their bitcoin.

 Instead, a bitcoin wallet contains the "private keys" to your bitcoin.
 The bitcoin is located on the Bitcoin network that contains a public ledger similar in many ways to a spreadsheet with a record of everyone's transactions and balances.
 Private keys let you access bitcoin associated with those keys.
 A more suitable analogy for a bitcoin wallet would be a keychain.